krrud/krust-gpu/README.md

 ## Overview <a name="overview"></a>
 This project showcases a GPU based raytracter written in Rust for the browser.
-My focus was on creating a simple, streamlined renderer that is very responsive.
+My goal was to create a simple, streamlined, and responsive renderer.
 Krust uses a highly optimized BVH to make traversing large models a breeze, and leverages MIS to bolster convergance.
+I decided to use .glb files to make GPU data transfers easy, and to promote accessability via a widely adopted file format.

+Tech Stack:
+- Rust
+- Wasm-bindgen
+- React
+- Wgpu

 Future improvements currently in development:
 - Subdivision (catclark and adaptive)